ashleygold/DNREC-Estuary-Game/Stewart_Buxton_Lab9/lab9_activity.md

     ```
 git add . adds all files to be tracked instead of just one.
     ```

 5. What does `git commit` (without -m) do?

     ```
-git commit opens up a vim editor so you can write multi-line commits instead of just one statement.
+git commit opens up a text editor so you can write multi-line commits instead of just one statement.
     ```

 6. If you want to write a more detailed commit message (which is